boushib/cars_shop/README.md

-# Cars Shop
+# JEE Vehicles
-Cars Shop project, build with love using Java JEE
+A simple vehicles store project, built with :heart: using Java & JEE